department-of-veterans-affairs/vets-website/content/pages/education/eligibility.md

 You may be able to get benefits through 1 of our 2 Montgomery GI Bill programs: the Montgomery GI Bill Active Duty (MGIB-AD) or the Montgomery GI Bill Selected Reserve (MGIB-SR).

-You can get benefits through MGIB-AD if you served at least 2 years on active duty, and you:
+You can get benefits through MGIB-AD if you served at least 2 years on active duty, and **all of the following are true for you**:
-- Were honorably discharged, **and**
+- You were honorably discharged, **and**
-- Have a high school diploma, GED, or 12 hours of college credit, **and**
+- You have a high school diploma, GED, or 12 hours of college credit, **and**
-- Meet other requirements
+- You meet other requirements

 [Learn more about MGIB-AD](/education/gi-bill/montgomery-active-duty/).